Bounteous-Inc/bounteous-aem-commons/README.md

 # hs2-aem-commons

-This project is a repository of individual AEM packages freely distributed by HS2 Solutions to help AEM developers work around bugs, implement new features, and otherwise just "Get Sh*t Done!"
+This project is a repository of individual AEM packages freely distributed by Bounteous (previously HS2 Solutions) to help AEM developers work around bugs, implement new features, and otherwise just "Get Sh*t Done!"

 ## Features